Lewis Hamilton

 Career analysis

-Hamilton ranks as the statistically most successful Formula One driver of all time with his 105 wins and 7 championships.
-He has also faced a gauntlet of top drivers in Fernando Alonso, Jenson Button, Nico Rosberg and George Russell – more often than not, coming out on top.
+Lewis Hamilton ranks as the statistically most successful Formula One driver of all time with 105 wins and 7 championships.
+He has also faced a gauntlet of top drivers in Fernando Alonso, Jenson Button, Nico Rosberg, George Russell and Charles Leclerc – and come out on top more often than not.

 He almost won the world championship in his rookie year, but two disastrous final races proved to be crucial.
 He did win the title the following year, his only one with McLaren.

 While Hamilton was instantly up to speed after he reached F1, the early part of his career did have some down years.
-2011 was arguably his only unfocused season with several bad races and crashes that were down to his own doing.
+2011 was his only unfocused season with several bad races and crashes that were mainly down to his own doing.
 In 2012, he rebounded with a great performance, but team failures put a stop to his championship aspirations.
+He probably should have won the title that year.

-In 2013, he made what was probably the best decision of any driver in history by switching to Mercedes.
-While the first year was average in terms of results, the team produced a dominant car from 2014 to 2020, leading Lewis to 6 driver’s titles (only beaten in 2016 by teammate Rosberg) and almost winning another one in 2021 when the pace of the Mercedes was finally matched by another team.
+In 2013, he made what was arguably the best decision in F1 history by switching to Mercedes.
+While the first year was average in terms of results, the team produced a dominant car from 2014 to 2020, leading Lewis to 6 drivers titles (only beaten in 2016 by teammate Rosberg), and almost winning another one in 2021 when the pace of the Mercedes was finally matched by another team.

 In recent years, Hamilton has had much less success.
-Perhaps not down to his own efforts but rather because the Mercedes team that took a small step back compared to its main rivals.
-It should be noted that Hamilton has shown signs of regression as well, particularly in 2024, where teammate Russell finally got the upper hand, especially in qualifying.
+Perhaps not so much down to his own efforts, but rather because the team took a small step back compared to its rivals.
+It should be noted that Hamilton has shown signs of regression as well, particularly in 2024, when teammate Russell finally got the upper hand, especially in qualifying.